A census of cool core galaxy clusters in IllustrisTNG: Core evolution

 \subsection{Temperature profiles}

 We plot the median CC, MCC, and NCC temperature profiles at $z=0$ in the top row of Fig. \ref{fig:T_profiles}.
-For $r>0.1r_{500}$ the median profiles are consistent within the scatter for all CC criteria.
+For $r>0.1r_{500}$ the median CC, MCC and NCC profiles are consistent with each other, within the scatter, for all CC criteria.
 Inside this radius, the central cooling time criterion produces a CC profile that reduces to a third of the peak value, while the MCC and NCC profiles are flat to the centre.
 Classifying clusters by the cuspiness parameter produces a central CC profile that reduces by a third, a MCC profile that shows a modest reduction and a flat NCC profile.
-The central electron number density criterion produces three median profiles that all flatten in the core, but the CC profile shows significantly more scatter compared to other criteria.
-This increased scatter reflects the differing mass dependence of the criteria, with the central cooling time and cuspiness parameter preferentially selecting low-mass clusters and the central electron number density selecting equally across the mass range.
+The central electron number density criterion produces a CC profile that shows a mild reduction in the central temperature, with the MCC and NCC profiles flattening in the core.
+The CC profile shows significantly more scatter compared to other criteria.
+The increased scatter in the CC profile is due to the fact that the criteria has a consistent number of clusters in each mass bin, which results in a greater spread in the normalization of the temperature profile as more massive clusters are hotter due to their deeper potential wells.
+The other criteria preferentially select haloes from one mass bin, which makes the normalization of their temperature profiles more consistent.
 All profiles begin to rise again at $\sim0.005r_{500}$, which may be a sign of ongoing AGN activity.